c1cad4/cybchat/WHITEPAPER.md

 ---

-## 6. The BitChat Session and Application Protocol
+## 6. The CybChat Session and Application Protocol

-Once a Noise session is established, peers exchange `BitchatPacket` structures, which are encrypted as the payload of Noise transport messages.
+Once a Noise session is established, peers exchange `CybchatPacket` structures, which are encrypted as the payload of Noise transport messages.

 ### 6.1.
-Binary Packet Format (`BitchatPacket`)
+Binary Packet Format (`CybchatPacket`)

-To minimize bandwidth, `BitchatPacket`s are serialized into a compact binary format.
+To minimize bandwidth, `CybchatPacket`s are serialized into a compact binary format.
 The structure is designed to be fixed-size where possible to resist traffic analysis.

 | Field           | Size (bytes) | Description                                                                                             |
 |-----------------|--------------|---------------------------------------------------------------------------------------------------------|